Healthy Homes Assessment Te Marua

 Draught Stopping Te Marua

-Draughts may lead to lower temperatures in homes.
-A damp home costs more to heat, which means wasting energy and increased bills.
+Draughts may lead to lower temperatures in households.
+A cold house costs more to heat, which means wasting energy and resulting in higher bills.

-If you are able to feel external air getting in, or see the air is clear out of a hole or gap or crack, then it is most likely a gap or crack that needs sealing in the way you can.
-Large gaps and cracks should be fixed permanently.
-Any gaps greater than 3mm that let air in or out within your house need sealing.
-For example, if the open fireplace isn’t being used, it could cause draughts, and should be sealed from.
-Property managers and landlords are responsible for ensuring that draughts from the fireplace are removed whenever imaginable.
+If you can feel external air coming in or an unobstructed draught coming from a crack or a gap or crack, then it is likely a crack or hole which needs sealing in the way you can.
+Cracks and gaps that are large should be fixed permanently.
+The gaps that exceed 3mm that let air in or out from the home need to be sealed.
+For example, if an open fireplace isn’t used it may cause draughts and should be blocked off.
+Property managers and landlords are responsible for making sure that draughts from the fireplace are removed whenever imaginable.

-There is no require to block up intentional holes or gaps in the building.
-For example, tiny gaps around windows and doors might be necessary to allow movement of the building when the household warms and cools so that they can still be shut and opened, rather than securing.
-We will examine the windows and doors during our Healthy Homes assessment of your rental property.
+You don’t need to block up intentional gaps or holes that are part of the building.
+For instance, small gaps around doors and windows might be necessary to allow for the movement of the structure when the house is heated and cools to allow them to be closed and opened rather instead of being stuck.
+We will check all windows and doors as part of your Healthy Homes assessment of your rental property.

 draught stopping building inspections